Umbrella / Parasol

 Umbrella Stand: 43.9mm x 43.9mm x 13mm tall

-Umbrella / Parasol by Zomboe is licensed under the Attribution - Non-Commercial - Share Alike license.
+Umbrella / Parasol by Zomboe is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure Zomboe would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Zomboe would love to see what you've printed.
+Please document your print and share a Make with the community.